 State Courts

-State courts handle the majority of legal disputes in the United States.
-They deal with cases involving state laws, family law, criminal law, and more.
-The state court system typically includes:
+State courts handle the overwhelming majority of legal disputes in the United States.
+Each state has its own court system, typically modeled after the federal structure, but with variations.
+State courts hear cases involving state laws, family disputes, criminal offenses, property matters, and more.
+A typical state court system includes:

 The Role of Judges